STEllAR-GROUP/octopus/README.rst

 Octopus is a parallel, distributed 3D framework for crafting scientific simulations that use adaptive mesh refinment (AMR) methods.
-The primary application focus is hydrodynamics astrophysics codes.
+The primary application focus is Eulerian astrophysics codes.
 Octopus uses the `HPX C++11 runtime system <github.com/STEllAR-GROUP/hpx>`_ and an octree-based AMR algorithm.
 The code is based off of work originally done by Dominic Marcello.

 Octopus is developed at `Louisiana State University <lsu.edu>`_ through the joint effort of `the STE||AR group <stellar.cct.lsu.edu>`_ at the `Center for